Mister-Espria/DiscLoBot/readme.md

 ## Node-Red

 #### Reading Discord messages with Node-Red
 Install  `node-red-contrib-discord` in Node-red.
-To do this click the top right corner in Node-Red > Manage Palette > install > type in searchox: node-red-contrib-discord > install
+To do this click the top right corner in Node-Red > Manage Palette > install > type in searchbox: node-red-contrib-discord > install

 Drag the discord node into your flow and create another discord_token to avoid conflicts with the DiscLoBot.
 Use the same [guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to add the bot to your Discord and obtain the token.